ianrmurphy/oscc_wiki/API.md

 oscc_result_t publish_throttle_position( double normalized_position );
 ```

 These commands will forward a double value, between [0.0, 1.0] for brake and throttle and [-1.0, 1.0] for steering, to the specified firmware module.
 The API will then use these values to calculate the voltages needed to send to the vehicle's ECUs and achieve the desired new state.
-The specifics of how these spoof values are calculated can be found in macros defined in vehicle-specific header files, such as `vehicles/kia_soul.h`.
+The specifics of how these voltage values are calculated can be found in macros defined in vehicle-specific header files, such as `vehicles/kia_soul.h`.
 The API also contains safety checks to ensure no invalid values can be written onto the hardware.

 **Register callback function to be called when OBD message received from vehicle.**